-As noted above, Frankish allows that on illusionism we can still talk about what sensory experiences feel like; they have indefinable but distinctive characters (IDCs) which we then label with terms like red, sweet, pain, etc. But on illusionism, these characters, constituted by “complex patterns of objective reactions” are in principle visible: they are particular neurally instantiated processes which, given enough time, we might eventually pin down and observe in complete detail.
+As noted above, Frankish allows that on illusionism we can still talk about what sensory experiences feel like; they have indefinable but distinctive characters (IDCs) which we then label with terms like red, sweet, pain, etc [update: Frankish actually denies experiences have characters, we only have the sense they do, see his comments on this essay].
+But on illusionism, these characters, constituted by “complex patterns of objective reactions” are in principle visible: they are particular neurally instantiated processes which, given enough time, we might eventually pin down and observe in complete detail.
 As a result, there will be nothing undefined about these reactions, they’ll be very specific neural architectures and processes; nor, as neural events, will they have a distinctive character.
 Visually (more generally: observationally), ensembles of neural events are pretty much all of a piece, even though they vary in organization and function.
 So, in observing these events we’re not going to see anything that resembles an IDC.
 All told, even substituting IDCs for qualia, it seems a category mistake to think we can observe the feels of experience as any sort of public object.
 In which case, if we regard feels as real, they end up as essentially subjective: existing only for the system doing the experiencing, not for an outside observer.
 It is only from the inside – of being the system in question – that neural processes could have an IDC.

 Consequently, it seems to me the only way to make experience public and objective, with no private subjective residue, is to deny that there are any feels involved; this means that talk of what experience feels like doesn’t actually refer to anything.
 And perhaps that’s the logical end point for illusionism: not only are there are no private mental qualities, there are no IDCs cooked up by introspective consciousness, only propensities to talk about such things.
 Feels aren’t real, but fictions that, at most, label the physical-functional states subserving certain cognitive capacities.
 This seems a bit radical, but it’s in the illusionist spirit of denying what seems dead obvious.
 We just have to accept that talk about what experience feels like, natural as it seems, is fundamentally in error.
 But this is not Frankish’s view: